 In addition to classroom teaching in public and separate schools in southern Ontario, Queen's graduates may choose from a number of related career paths.
 These include teaching positions in private schools, international schools, and schools in northern and isolated areas.
 Outside the classroom, many opportunities exist for educators and trainers in business and industry, adult education centres, public relations and consulting firms, and educational publishing, among other environments.
 Teachers have many skills that are transferable to a variety of settings.

 Please note that Queen's also offers an eight-month Consecutive Education Program.
+As of 2015-16, this will become a 16-month program and will begin May 2015.

 For more information about the Concurrent Education Program or Consecutive Education Program, visit the Faculty of Education website or contact us by email at firstname.lastname@example.org or by phone at 613-533-6205.